Crime & Courts

 Najib: I did not order murder of Altantuya

-SHAH ALAM: Former prime minister Datuk Seri Najib Razak today stressed at the High Court that he had never met Mongolian woman Altantuya Shaaribu and did not order former Special Action Unit policemen Chief Inspector Azilah Hadri and Corporal Sirul Azhar Umar to kill her.
+SHAH ALAM: Former prime minister Datuk Seri Najib Razak today maintained at the High Court that he had never met Mongolian woman Altantuya Shaaribu and did not order former Special Action Unit policemen Chief Inspector Azilah Hadri and Corporal Sirul Azhar Umar to kill her.

 Najib, 71, told the High Court that he was innocent of the crime where Altantuya was shot dead before her body was blown up with explosives at a secluded spot near the Subang Dam in Puncak Alam, Shah Alam in 2006.